zigomir/rvdb/README.md

     vagrant ssh

 *vagrant ssh* won't work on Windows.
 Use [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and connect to guest ip you've set up in **vagrantconfig_local.yml** file.

-(Username and password are vagrant/vagrant)
+Username and password are `vagrant/vagrant`

+## Databases

+### Postgres

+Credentials: `vagrant/vagrant`

+Connecting to postgres from command line

+    sudo -u postgres psql

+If you want your user to be super user, connect to postgres and run

+    ALTER USER vagrant WITH SUPERUSER;

+### MySQL

+Credentials: `root/root`

 ## Puppet modules with git submodules